bkutasi/r-jellycli/docs/lessons-learned.md

             *   **Lesson**: When using `rubato`, ensure that incoming audio data (especially from variable sources like network streams) is buffered and processed into fixed-size chunks *before* being passed to the resampler.
 Proper buffer management upstream of the resampler is critical for correct operation.
             *   **Benefit**: Prevents resampling artifacts and ensures accurate playback speed when dealing with variable input buffer sizes.

+        5.  **Interplay Between Playback State and Shutdown Stability**:
+            *   **Problem**: Application would hang during shutdown (Ctrl+C) specifically when closing the ALSA device.
+            *   **Observation**: This hang was resolved *indirectly* after implementing fixes and refinements to the pause/resume logic within the ALSA handler.
+            *   **Lesson**: The state of the ALSA device (e.g., whether it's paused, running, drained) significantly impacts the behavior of `pcm.close()`.
+Issues in state management during playback (like improper handling of pause/resume) can manifest as seemingly unrelated problems during shutdown.
+Robust state management throughout the playback lifecycle is crucial not only for playback itself but also for ensuring clean resource release on exit.
+            *   **Benefit**: Recognizing these dependencies helps in debugging shutdown issues by considering the preceding playback state logic.

 1. **Thread Safety Issues**
    - **Problem**: Box<dyn StdError> was not Send + Sync safe.
    - **Solution**: Properly wrapped errors in std::io::Error with string messages instead of passing raw dynamic error types.